 In 2005, Simon was diagnosed with cancer.
 We had no intention; he had no intention of it stopping us though!
 Courageous and with strength beyond compare he fought this battle, like all others effortlessly.
 We laughed and loved, sang and danced and held on to our promise of a lifetime together.

 In darker days, I ache for his touch and long to see his smile that immediately, in thought, brings the brightest light.
-Now 8 years after losing him to this dreadful disease that randomly claims the lives of so many, the promise I made to myself has become a reality.
+After losing him to this dreadful disease that randomly claims the lives of so many, the promise I made to myself has become a reality.
 To help others in his beautiful name, it’s everything he would have wanted.